nrfconnect/sdk-nrf/doc/nrf/nrfxlib.rst

 nrfxlib
 #######

-The `nrfxlib`_ repository contains RTOS-independent libraries to be used with Nordic Semiconductor SoCs.
+The `sdk-nrfxlib`_ repository contains RTOS-independent libraries to be used with Nordic Semiconductor SoCs.

 See the :doc:`nrfxlib documentation <nrfxlib:README>` for more information.